 Amount it costs to travel from your old home to your new home.
 This includes mover's costs, transportation, and lodging along the way.
 However, you can't claim the cost of meals during the move.

-If you use your own vehicle during the move, you can deduct 1 of these:
+If you use your own vehicle during the move, you can deduct one of these:

-Out-of-pocket expenses you incurred during the move, like the cost of gasoline and oil
+Out-of-pocket expenses you incurred during the move, like:

-The mileage rate for 2012 is 23 cents cents per mile
+The mileage rate for 2012 is 24 cents per mile.

 You can add parking fees and tolls to either the time or distance test.

-To learn more, see IRS Publication 521: Moving Expenses.
+To learn more, see Publication 521: Moving Expenses at www.irs.gov.